HyperionGameTech/HyperionEngine/.github/instructions/Hyperion.instructions.md

 ### C# Scripting Alternative
 - .NET Core integration for C# scripts
 - `ScriptComponent` can use either HypScript or C# via `ScriptLanguage` enum
-- Managed-native interop through `dotnet::Object` and reflection bindings
+- Managed-native interop through `dotnet::ManagedObject` and reflection bindings

 ### Delegates & Functional Programming
 The engine provides a robust delegate system for callbacks and event handling: